Demetrius Crawford: Tri-Cities Fever

 After going undrafted in 2009 Crawford played in the Indoor Football League with the Tri-Cities Fever for the 2010 football season.
 Crawford played only 2 games before getting a contract with the BC Lions of the Canadian Football League but was unable to participate in camp due to injury.

 Saskatchewan Roughriders

 Crawford was signed by the Saskatchewan Roughriders on February 10, 2012.
 He was released by the Riders on June 16, 2012.

 Personal

 After spending a year out of football, Crawford put out a motivational video with amateur film-maker Eric Gomes on YouTube entitled #DreamChasersNeverSleep.
 The video shows Crawford working out in the weight room, on the football field, and a beach.
-Crawford took to Twitter where he send out this video to different teams specifically the Saskatchewan Roughriders hoping to gain interest.
+Crawford took to Twitter where he sent out this video to different teams, specifically the Saskatchewan Roughriders, hoping to gain interest.
 Crawford gained the interest he was looking for with the Canadian Football League franchise and was then signed.